 European Neighbourhood Policy – Southern Dimension

-The EU’s approach to the Mediterranean partners is twofold: bilateral and multilateral.
-The Southern Dimension of the ENP focuses on the bilateral level, via a network of agreements: the Association Agreements.
-Also of pivotal importance are the Action Plans, which determine the short- and mid-term priorities in the field of political and economic reforms.
-On the multilateral level, the Southern Dimension of the ENP is enriched through the Union for the Mediterranean, which succeeded the Barcelona Process in 2008.
+The EU approach with Mediterranean partner countries has both a bilateral and a multilateral aspect.
+Bilaterally, the Southern Dimension of the European Neighborhood Policy is implemented through a network of Association Agreements, where the Action Plans that set out the short and medium term priorities in the field of political and economic reforms are crucial.
+In the multilateral scheme, the Southern Dimension of the ENP has been enriched by the launch of the Union for the Mediterranean, which in 2008 replaced the Barcelona Process.

 In the wake of the "Arab Spring” (2011), the ENP was revised.
 A key methodological innovation was then adopted by the European Commission in agreement with the European External Action Service (EEAS), aiming at evaluating the approach of each partner towards the EU annually.
 It is important to note that the funds granted by the EU are provided in accordance to specific needs and priorities, as well as according to the progress shown by each of the Southern partners in terms of democratic reforms.